The SSL Inbound Inspection Decryption profile blocks

 Block sessions with unsupported versions

-version of SSL protocol to allow on your network to reduce the attack
+the minimum version of SSL protocol to allow on your network to

 Block sessions with unsupported cipher suites